Main content start

 Courses used to satisfy any course requirement in Philosophy (except Teaching Methods and the summer Dissertation Development Seminar) must be passed with a letter grade of 'B-' or better (no satisfactory/no credit), except in the case of a course/seminar used to satisfy the third-year course/seminar requirement and taken for only 2 units.
 Such a reduced-unit third-year course/seminar must be taken credit/no credit.

-At the end of each year, the department reviews the progress of each student to determine whether the student is making satisfactory progress, and on that basis to make decisions about probationary status and termination from the program where appropriate.
+In the spring quarter of each year, the department reviews the progress of each first-year student to determine whether the student is making satisfactory progress.
+In the fall and the spring quarter of each year, the department reviews the progress of each student who is past the first year to determine whether the student is making satisfactory progress, and on that basis to make decisions about probationary status and termination from the program where appropriate.

 Any student in one of the Ph.D. programs may apply for the M.A. when all University and department requirements have been met.